May 19, 2009 at 6:05 pm

 Before I came to France I was told most people here speak English, which they do, so I barely brushed up on my French because I didn’t see the point.
 I thought speaking in English here would be great, but instead every conversation makes me feel like a jackass who visited a country without having the respect to learn the resident’s language.
 Not being able to communicate well makes me feel vulnerable.
 I sometimes get the wrong food delivered to me.
 I get the wrong type of tickets from the metro office.
 It’s all a jumble and I can understand why babies cry a lot because it’s unbelievably frustrating not to be able to properly tell someone what you want.
 Water, food and shelter and basic human needs, but let’s add language to that list too.

-Francine also led me through the curvy back streets of Paris to Laduree, the best place in the world to buy macaroons.
-We don’t really have anything like macaroons in America.
+Francine also led me through the curvy back streets of Paris to Laduree, the best place in the world to buy macarons.
+We don’t really have anything like macarons in America.
 The closest comparison I can think of is an Oreo cookie, but that’s not even close.
-Macaroons have a crunchy crust and gooey insides.
+Macarons have a crunchy crust and gooey insides.
 I tasted chocolate, mint, coconut, and blackcurrant, all of which were yum.

 Francine pointed me towards the Orsay, which picks up in the period of art where the Louvre drops off.
 The building used to be a train station and is quite easily the coolest museum building I have ever been in.

 My museum pass once again paid for itself when I skipped a massive line for tickets and went straight to the security check.
 I could walk into the Indianapolis Museum of Art with a can of spray paint in my purse, but in Paris they are serious about their art museum security.
 There was much to love at the Orsay, including the model of Paris hiding beneath a glass floor, the large clock faces on the sides of the building, and the way the frosted panel in front of the 5 stairs of escalators lets enough light in for you to see the shadows of all the visitors walking back and forth.